-UNESCO World Heritage Sites in Slovakia – 26 wonderful places!
+UNESCO World Heritage Sites in Slovakia – 26 UNESCO places in Slovakia!

 We are not going to list them all here because only UNESCO caves count here in hundreds.
 Let’s mention at least the main UNESCO Sites in Slovakia to show you which part of Europe is your next holiday destination. 🙂